 4. Fourteen years later, the Ninth Circuit Court of Appeals concluded that Wheeler was incompatible with Batson.
 Wade v.
 Terhune, 202 F.3d 1190 (9th Cir.
 2000).
-The court of appeals reasoned that "unlike the Batson Court, which required only that the defendant 'raise an inference' of discrimination, the Wheeler

-Court demanded that the defendant 'show a strong likelihood' that the prosecutor had excluded venire members from the petit jury on account of their race."
+The court of appeals reasoned that "unlike the Batson Court, which required only that the defendant 'raise an inference' of discrimination, the Wheeler Court demanded that the defendant 'show a strong likelihood' that the prosecutor had excluded venire members from the petit jury on account of their race."
 Id. at 1195-96.
 "The California Supreme Court now routinely insists, despite Batson, that a defendant must show a 'strong likelihood' of racial bias."
-Id. at 1197.
-The circuit court concluded that "the Wheeler 'strong likelihood' test for a successful prima facie showing of bias is impermissibly stringent in comparison to the more generous Batson 'inference' test" and "therefore . . . that California courts in following the 'strong likelihood' language of Wheeler are not applying the correct legal standard for a prima facie case under Batson."
+Id. at 1197. "[T]he Wheeler 'strong likelihood' test for a successful prima facie showing of bias is impermissibly stringent in comparison to the more generous Batson 'inference' test" and "therefore ...
+California courts in following the 'strong likelihood' language of Wheeler are not applying the correct legal standard for a prima facie case under Batson."
 Id.
-Based on its belief that California courts apply the wrong standard, Wade concluded that it "need not-indeed, should not-give deference [under the Antiterrorism and Effective Death Penalty Act of 1996, 28 U.S.C. § 2254(d),] to their determination that a defendant has failed to establish a prima facie case of bias."
+Based on its belief that California courts apply the wrong standard, Wade held that it "need not-indeed, should not-give deference [under the Antiterrorism and Effective Death Penalty Act of 1996, 28 U.S.C. § 2254(d),] to their determination that a defendant has failed to establish a prima facie case of bias."
 Id.

-5. The California Supreme Court below rejected Wade.
-The state supreme court (after considering Batson, the nature of the requirement for a prima facie case that shifts the burden of production, and this Court's Title VII cases) held that under Batson and Wheeler "to state a prima facie case, the objector must show that it is more likely than not the other party's peremptory challenges, if unexplained, were based on impermissible group bias."
+5. In this case, the California Supreme Court rejected Wade.
+After considering Batson, the nature of the requirement for a prima facie case that shifts the burden of production, and this

+Court's Title VII cases, the court held that under Batson and Wheeler "to state a prima facie case, the objector must show that it is more likely than not the other party's peremptory challenges, if unexplained, were based on impermissible group bias."
 J.A.
-134.
+135.

-B. By Implementing A Prima Facie Case Requirement With A Shifting Burden Of Production As In Title VII Cases, Batson Incorporated The "More Likely Than Not" Requirement nonmoving burden of persuasion.
+B. By Implementing A Prima Facie Case Requirement With A Shifting Burden Of Production As In Title VII Cases, Batson Incorporated The "More Likely Than Not" Standard

+The "more likely than not" standard necessarily follows from Batson's adoption of an evidentiary mechanism involving a prima facie case with a shifting burden of production and a nonmoving burden of persuasion.
 See Purkett v.
 Elem, 514 U.S. 765, 767-68 (1995) (describing the three-step Batson process as involving a shifting burden of production and nonmoving burden of persuasion).
-That evidentiary mechanism in general and as construed in this Court's Title VII cases in particular (on which Batson relied) requires not simply that the party making a prima facie case present evidence permitting a favorable inference but rather that the moving party present evidence such that "if she stops and her adversary does nothing, her victory (so far as it depends on having the inference she desires drawn) is at once proclaimed."
-2 J. Strong, McCormick on Evidence § 336 at 409 (5th ed.
+That evidentiary mechanism in general and as construed in this Court's Title VII cases in particular (on which Batson relied) requires not simply that the party making a prima facie case present evidence allowing an inference but rather that the moving party present evidence such that "if she stops and her adversary does nothing, her victory (so far as it depends on having the inference she desires drawn) is at once proclaimed."
+2 J. Strong, McCormick on Evidence § 338 at 421 (5th ed.
 1999) (emphasis added); accord, St. Mary's Honor Center v.
 Hicks, 509 U.S. 502, 509-10 (1993).
-A showing sufficient to shift the burden of production, i.e., to warrant relief absent rebuttal, requires that the ultimate facts be proved by a preponderance of the evidence.
+A showing sufficient to shift the burden of production, i.e., to warrant relief absent rebuttal, requires that the ultimate facts be proved by a preponderance.